-Hello, my name’s Graham Jones, I’m a British astrophysicist and English teacher living in Japan.
+Hello, my name’s Graham Jones, I’m a British astrophysicist and science communicator based in Japan.

-My recent published work includes chapters on Charles Darwin, Karl Marx and Sigmund Freud for “R.E.A.D.I.N.G.”, a Meiji University textbook (Seibido, 2015).
+My recent published work includes chapters on Charles Darwin, Karl Marx and Sigmund Freud for “R.E.A.D.I.N.G.”, a Japanese university textbook (Seibido, 2015).
 I’ve previously taught in Argentina, Congo-Brazzaville, Indonesia, Mexico, New Zealand, Spain and Turkey.

 In the 1990s I worked for the Conservatives (one of the main political parties in the UK) as constituency agent for two members of parliament.
 In the 2000s I was a director, company secretary and part-owner of Language is Everything Ltd, a UK-based interpreting and translation company.